 - Click Save.

-To assign or edit multiple suppliers on your products, follow the steps below:
+To assign or edit multiple suppliers on your products:

 - Navigate to Catalog > Products.

-- Click Add product to create a new standard product or product with variants, or locate an existing product, click to expand and click Edit product.
+- Click Add product to create a new standard or variant product, or locate an existing product, click to expand the row, and click Edit.

-- On the Add or Edit Product page, under Inventory you will find the Supplier information section.
+- On the Product page, under Inventory, find the Supplier information section.

-- Enter the supplier code (if applicable) into the Supplier code field.
+- If applicable, enter the supplier code into the Supplier code field.

 - Enter the supplier price into the Supplier price field.